CarterGames/NotionToUnity/README.md

 <br>

 ## 💽 Notion setup
-You need to make an intergration in order for the downloading to work.
+You need to make an integration in order for the downloading to work.
 You can make an intergration <a href="https://www.notion.so/my-integrations">here</a>.
 The steps to follow are:
-- Make a new intergration with the ```New intergration``` button.
+- Make a new integration with the ```New integration``` button.
-- Select the workspace the intergrations can access.
+- Select the workspace the integrations can access.
 This should be the workspace the database(s) you want to download are in.
-- Give the intergration a name & continnue to the next page.
+- Give the integration a name & continue to the next page.
-- Navigate to the ```Capabilities``` tab from the side bar and ensure the intergration has read access.
-You can disable the rest as you only need the read ability.
+- Navigate to the ```Capabilities``` tab from the sidebar and ensure the integration has read access.
+You can disable the rest as you only need the readability.
 - Navigate to the ```Secrets``` tab and copy the key for use in Unity.

-Once done you can then enter Notion and add the intergration to one or multiple pages to allow the Notion API to access the data.
-This is done from: ```... > Manage Connections > "Find and add your intergration from the options"```
+Once done you can then enter Notion and add the integration to one or multiple pages to allow the Notion API to access the data.
+This is done from: ```... > Manage Connections > "Find and add your integration from the options"```
-If you don't see the intergration you just made listed, close & open Notion and follow the steps again.
+If you don't see the integration you just made listed, close & open Notion and follow the steps again.

 <br>